-Chinese New Year, the Year of the Horse, started on January 31.
+Chinese New Year, the Year of the Sheep, started on February 19.
 We always decorate the house with some Chinese New Year crafts, like these cute lanterns.
 They're easy and fun to make, and make great playdate, school, or scout group activities.
-They'll also be perfect to have on hand while you watch the San Francisco Chinese New Year Parade on February 15.
+They'll also be perfect to have on hand while you watch the San Francisco Chinese New Year Parade on Saturday, March 7.

 Here's what you'll need to make your paper lanterns:

 Construction or other heavy colored paper (red is a traditional color for Chinese New Year)